 - To reinstall most commercially available programs in your system, see Microsoft Windows help system for more information. - To reinstall selected application programs that came preinstalled from Lenovo, do the following: - 1.
 Turn on the computer. - 2.
-Go to the C:\SWT00LS directory. - 3.
+Use Windows Explorer or Computer to display the directory structure of your hard disk drive. - 3.
+Go to the C:\SWTOOLS directory. - 4.
 Open the APPS folder.
-Within the APPS folder, there are several subfolders named for various applications installed in your computer. - 4.
-Open the appropriate application subfolder. - 5.
+Within the APPS folder, there are several subfolders named for various applications installed in your computer. - 5.
+Open the appropriate application subfolder. - 6.
 In the application subfolder, look for a SETUP.EXE file or other appropriate EXE files for setup.
 Double-click the file and follow the instructions on the screen to complete the installation.